trufflesuite/truffle/packages/truffle-core/docs/getting_started/client.md

 * EthereumJS TestRPC: [https://github.com/ethereumjs/testrpc](https://github.com/ethereumjs/testrpc)

 When developing your Truffle-based application, we recommend using the [EthereumJS TestRPC](https://github.com/ethereumjs/testrpc).
 It's a complete blockchain-in-memory that runs only on your development machine.
-It processes transactions instantly instead of waiting for the default block time -- so you can test your code works quickly -- and it tells you immediately when your smart contracts run into errors.
-It also makes a great client for automated testing, and Truffle knows how to use its special features to speed up tests by nearly 50%.
+It processes transactions instantly instead of waiting for the default block time -- so you can test that your code works quickly -- and it tells you immediately when your smart contracts run into errors.
+It also makes a great client for automated testing, and Truffle knows how to use its special features to speed up test runtime by almost 90%.

 # When Deploying